cadewey/Wireless-Charging-Xposed/README.md

  1. The associated [XDA thread](http://forum.xda-developers.com/showthread.php?t=2587431)
  2. The [Xposed Module Repository](http://repo.xposed.info/module/com.eldarerathis.xposedmodule.wirelesschargingxposed) (also accessible via the Xposed Installer on your device)
  3. [Google Play](https://play.google.com/store/apps/details?id=com.eldarerathis.xposedmodule.wirelesschargingxposed) - this version is $0.99 USD (a "donate" version).
-It **does not** have advertising.
+The free releases **do not** have advertising, so payment is not required for full functionality.

 ##License